edgeless-project/nextless/edgeless_node/README.md

 The node contains a set of resources found in `./src/resources`.

 The current implementation does not contain a resource framework.
-The resources are therefore implemented on a rather low level (directly interacting with the dataplane), and there is a lot of duplicate functionality.
+The resources are therefore implemented on a rather low level (directly interacting with the dataplane), and there is a lot of duplication.

 # Dataplane